-Starting year one with just a single question about the time it takes writers to finish a blog post, it’s evolved into a massive data hub that’s on its fourth year of data collection.
+Starting year one with just a single question about the time it takes writers to finish a blog post, it’s evolved into a massive data hub that’s years into data collection and showing no signs of stopping.

 Thousands of bloggers participate in the survey each year and it garners thousands of backlinks.

 And the beauty of it is that all of those amazing factors happened naturally from producing quality content.
-Quality content comes in many forms...pillar pages, awesome social videos, pithy social media posts, comprehensive and thought-provoking email newsletters, and yes, even a survey report!
+Quality content comes in many forms—pillar pages, awesome social media videos, pithy tweets, comprehensive and thought-provoking email newsletters, and, yes, even a survey report!

-Instead, it’s playing the long game and producing big wins through great, revolutionary pieces of content marketing.
+RCS is playing the long game and producing big wins through great, revolutionary pieces of content.

-When it comes to working with your client, get their input on big ideas and guide their focus toward RCS-based content on how their brand stands out.
+When it comes to working with your client, get their input on big ideas and guide their focus toward RCS-based content that highlights how their brand stands out.